-For all queries related to you booking, please contact your consultant directly.
+For all queries related to you booking, please contact your Travel Consultant directly.

 To provide for the wellbeing of children travelling alone (otherwise known as Unaccompanied Minors), airlines have specific requirements.
 To make a flight booking for an unaccompanied minor please contact us and we will advise the conditions for the airline of your choice.

 The following information relating to general rules for Unaccompanied Minors is a guide only and may vary from airline to airline:

 Any child aged 5 to 11 years (inclusive) travelling alone on a flight must be booked as an Unaccompanied Minor.

 If your child is under 12 years of age and is not booked as an Unaccompanied Minor, then the child must be accompanied by another person 15 years of age or older.